CORE Executive Board

 Prior to his work at the CDE, Miguel served as an Assistant Dean of Admissions and a Pre-College Coordinator at Carleton College in Northfield, Minnesota.
 He recruited students, developed recruitment strategies and travel, coordinated pre-college programs, worked on retention issues and developed and oversaw summer residential programs.
 He has worked with students from various cultural, socio-economic, and language backgrounds.
 Miguel has worked with a wide range of schools including small, rural, suburban, and inner city.
 Born and raised in Salinas, California, he now lives in Sacramento.
 He holds a Bachelor of Arts degree in political science and a Master's degree in Public Policy and Administration.

-Jose A Andrade is a History-Social Studies teacher in South Los Angeles.
+Jose A Andrade, Financial Officer, is a History-Social Studies teacher in East Los Angeles.
 He has worked on providing talented and deserving young people opportunities to pursue post secondary education despite their legal status.

 Prior to entering the teaching profession, Jose attended Pasadena City College and later transferred to San Diego State University, where he earned a B.A in Social Science.
 During his time as undergraduate student, Jose was actively involved in El Movimiento Estudiantil Chicano/a de Aztlan (M.E.Ch.A).
 It was through his participation in M.E.Ch.A, that he began his commitment to educational access to all talented and deserving young people.
 This commitment continues through his involvement in C.O.R.E.